Alientation/32-bit-Emulator/README.md

   * Voiding the logger macros significantly improves performance (roughly 25% speed up), need to have an option to void the logger macros
   * WOah, 2.5x speed up when reading instruction word by assuming 4 byte alignment by simply casting the byte array to a word array and indexing into it
   * Directly accessing RAM to read instructions leads to another 3x speed up to 39 million instructions per second, though this does not use virtual memory...
+    * Up to 42 million when inlining many core functions
+  * 55 million when removing memory out of bounds check.. might still want to keep that, but oh boy i need that gain
 * Clean up and HEAVILY refactor code :~)
 * Documentation!